Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/behavior-changes.md

 dbt supports parsing key-value arguments that are inputs to generic tests when specified under the `arguments` property.
 In the past, dbt didn't support a way to clearly disambiguate between properties that were inputs to generic tests and framework configurations, and only accepted arguments as top-level properties.

-By default, the `require_generic_test_arguments_property` flag is set to `False`, so using this `arguments` property is optional.
-If you do use `arguments` while the flag is `False`, dbt will recognize it but raise the `ArgumentsPropertyInGenericTestDeprecation` warning to let you know that the flag will eventually default to `True` and become required.
+By default, the `require_generic_test_arguments_property` flag is set to `True` in "Latest", and `False` in versions of dbt Core less than 1.11.0.

+Usage of the `arguments` property in test definitions is optional in either case.

+If you do use `arguments` while the flag is `False`, dbt will recognize it but raise the `ArgumentsPropertyInGenericTestDeprecation` warning to let you know that the flag will eventually default to `True` across all releases and be parsed as keyword arguments to the test.

 Here's an example using the new `arguments` property: